Hornby Island: Island geology and history

 The island is geographically distinctive as it was formed by post-glacial rebound with the retreat of the last ice age.
 Before the arrival of European settlers, the island was inhabited by the Pentlatch, a Coast Salish First Nations band who called the Island Ja-dai-aich, meaning The Outer Island.
 The island was found and named Isla de Lerena during the 1791 voyage of the Spanish ship Santa Saturnina, under Juan Carrasco and José María Narváez.
-The name honors the Spanish Finance Minister, Don Pedro López de Lerena, Count of Lerena, who supported the movement of Spanish Ships over there.
+The name honours the Spanish Finance Minister, Don Pedro López de Lerena, Count of Lerena, who supported the movement of Spanish Ships over there.
 In 1850 the British renamed it after Rear Admiral Phipps Hornby, then Commander of the Pacific Station.